williamjroche/Autonomous_drone/README.md

 <p align='center'>
   <img width="616" height="543" alt="atlas_flight_controller_pcb_3dview_v0 4" src="https://github.com/user-attachments/assets/00be44f1-7915-45f0-9d37-b59575feddfb" />
 </p>
 This board uses the **RP2350A** microcontroller from Raspberry Pi, micro-usb power and data, **ICM-20948 IMU** chip (9-axis), 16MB flash memory (W25Q128JVS), an automatic power switching circuit for use with both external power and micro-usb power.
 This board will be powered by 5v input (from PDB) during flight which has voltage regulators for smooth and stable power delivery.
+This board is still in development and has not been tested yet.

 ---

 ## Flight Computer